nucerl/myPortfolio/README.md

 - The design is based on [Bedimcode](https://github.com/bedimcode)
 - The email service provider is [EmailJs](https://www.emailjs.com/)
 - The favicon generator is [favicon.io](https://favicon.io/favicon-generator/)
+- The Open Graph Meta Tags are added for social media sharing

 ### Landing Page Light